ViennaRNA/ViennaRNA/doc/source/ligands/unstructured_domains.rst

 Sometime, certain ligands, like single strand binding (SSB) proteins, compete with intramolecular base pairing of the RNA.
-In situations, where the dissociation constant of the ligand is known and the ligand binds to a consecutive stretch of single-stranded nucleotides we can use the @ref domains_up functionality to extend the RNA folding grammar.
+In situations, where the dissociation constant of the ligand is known and the ligand binds to a consecutive stretch of single-stranded nucleotides we can use the :doc:`/grammar/domains_up` functionality to extend the RNA folding grammar.
 This module provides a convenience default implementation that covers most of the application scenarios.